BartoszBartmanski/IntroToHDF5/README.md

-# HDF5
+# IntroToHDF5

-This repository is about testing how to work with HDF5 format, within Python, R and C++ programming languages.
+Small introduction on how to work with the HDF5 format within Python, R and C++ programming languages.

 Documentation on [h5py] and [rhdf5].